takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 sampleCount = 60
 ```

-The number of shadow samples per pixel.
-Controls the maximum shadow length in pixels.
+The number of shadow samples per pixel, which controls the maximum shadow length in pixels.

 #### hardShadowSamples